 Although the five aforementioned luminaries were born within 14 years of each other and in theory, would have witnessed many of the great events in their childhoods from World War II to the burgeoning Civil Rights Movement, their journeys in life–and perceptions of the times in which they were raised–were and are critically different.

-In 2013, the late Justice Scalia, a grandiloquent if not at times combative conservative, caused a furor when he dismissively referred to the Voting Rights Act, signed into law in 1965 by President Lyndon B. Johnson, as four decades of “racial entitlement.”
-What struck me as curious about Scalia’s words was that in knowing the price that was paid in blood, sweat, tears and lives lost for that very Act to be signed in 1965, it seems as if Scalia, who was enjoying the comforts and prestige of being a young lawyer in Cleveland, Ohio, during the same period, perhaps now or was then completely clueless about what was going on in the Jim Crow South during this era.
+In 2013, the late Justice Scalia, a grandiloquent and combative conservative, caused a furor when he dismissively referred to the Voting Rights Act, signed into law in 1965 by President Lyndon B. Johnson, as four decades of “racial entitlement.”
+What struck me as curious about Scalia’s words was that in knowing the price that was paid in blood, sweat, tears and lives lost for that very Act to be signed in 1965, it seems as if Scalia, who was enjoying the comforts and prestige of being a young lawyer in Cleveland, Ohio, during the same period, was then completely clueless about what was going on in the Jim Crow South during this era.

 Cognizant that only weeks before that March that Malcolm X had been killed by what many historians believe was nothing short than a government ordered hit, and that civil rights protester Jimmy Lee Jackson had been slain in Alabama by an Alabama State Trooper that same month, that Lewis and his colleagues still were willing to advocate non-violence in their quest for voting rights is a testament to their patience and courage.
 Being further cognizant that perspectives are often shaped by one’s experiences, it is clear that Scalia’s remarks are nothing short of the personification of patrician white male privilege and entitlement masquerading as erudition.